daveythacher/LED_Matrix_RP2040/README.md

 GEN 2 panels (hardware PWM panels without memory) are not supported currently.

-GEN 3 panels (hardware PWM panels with memory) can only be MBI5153 (incomplete) or TLC5958 (incomplete) currently.
+GEN 3 panels (hardware PWM panels with memory) can only be TLC5958 (incomplete) currently.

 ### fps
 This is the number of FPS desired by GEN 3 panels.
 This is used to verify the serial clock requirements.